Where Do We Come From? What Are We? Where Are We Going?: Background

 Looking for a society more simple and elemental than that of his native France, Gauguin left for Tahiti in 1891.
 In addition to several other paintings that express his highly individualistic mythology, he completed this painting in 1897.
-During the process of creating this painting, Gauguin experienced a number of difficult events in his personal life.
+During the process of creating this painting, Gauguin experienced several difficult events in his personal life.
 He suffered from medical conditions including eczema, syphilis, and conjunctivitis.
-He faced financial challenges, going into debt.
+He faced financial challenges, and going into debt.
 He was also informed about the death of his daughter from Copenhagen.
 From one of many letters to his friend, Daniel de Monfreid, Gauguin disclosed his plan to commit suicide in December 1897.
 Before he did, however, he wanted to paint a large canvas that would be known as the grand culmination of his thoughts.

 Following the completion of Where Do We Come From?
 What Are We?
-Where Are We Going?, Gauguin made a suicide attempt with arsenic.
+Where Are We Going?
+Gauguin made a suicide attempt with arsenic.

 Details and analysis

 The three major groups in the painting reflect the overall themes presented in the title.

 The three crouched women with a sleeping child on the right represent the beginning of life; the middle group symbolizes the daily existence of young adulthood; in the final group, according to the artist, "an old woman approaching death appears reconciled and resigned to her thoughts"; at her feet, "a strange white bird...represents the futility of words" or "the uselessness of vain words".
 Together, the painting from right to left suggests the cycle of "birth-sin-death".
 Outside of this cycle of life, there is a blue figure.
 The blue idol in the background represents what Gauguin described as "the Beyond."

 Gauguin approaches the life cycle from a feminine perspective.
 The girl surrounded by kittens demonstrates the purity of "girlhood".
 The figure in the center is placed in a "Garden of Eden motif"; she is picking fruits from a tree.
-Gauguin intended to represent this woman as sin, like the allegory of Eve.
+Gauguin intended to represent this woman as a sin, like the allegory of Eve.
 Maternity is represented through the figures that surround the baby.
 Along with the motherhood of a woman's life, Gauguin also displays the idea of "domestic submission" through the bracelet and collar worn by the mature woman on the left and the white goat, respectively.
 Finally, the state of seniority can be seen through the old woman on the left.

 Near the blissful people are two sorrowful women by a tree who stand in contrast with their surroundings.
 In front of these women is a crouched figure who lifts her arm.
 The three women have been interpreted by one scholar as representing the contrast between enlightenment and “superstitious, irrational, even barbaric traditions”.

-The painting also includes a number of inscriptions.
+The painting also includes several inscriptions.
 Gauguin inscribed the original French title in the upper left corner: D'où Venons Nous / Que Sommes Nous / Où Allons Nous.
 The inscription the artist wrote on his canvas has no question mark, no dash, and all words are capitalized.
-In the upper right corner he signed and dated the painting: P. Gauguin / 1897.
+In the upper right corner, he signed and dated the painting: P. Gauguin / 1897.